HeroBrine1st/trixnity-bridge/generic-repository-double-puppeted/README.md

-This is a generic repository implementation for double-puppeted (non-personal) bridges.
+This is a reference generic repository implementation for double-puppeted (non-personal) bridges, supporting only PostgreSQL.
+Currently, it is untested.

-It uses `kotlinx.serialization` to convert generic IDs to String and back.
+This implementation uses `kotlinx.serialization` to convert generic IDs to String and back.

-Currently, this implementation is limited:

-- No support for programmatic actor provision
-- Untested

 # Usage